dcvath/Credit_Risk_Analysis/README.md

 ## Overview of Analysis

 ### Purpose
-The purpose of this analysis was to.
+The purpose of this analysis was to create different models and determine which model should be used to predict credit risk.
+The credit card credit dataset was provided by LendingClub, a peer-to-peer lending services company.

-Overview of the loan prediction risk analysis:
+### Description of Analysis

-The purpose of this analysis is well defined
+I oversampled the data using the RandomOverSampler and SMOTE algorithms, and undersampled the data using the ClusterCentroids algorithm.
+Then, I used a combinatorial approach of over- and undersampling using the SMOTEENN algorithm.
+Next, I compared two new machine learning models that reduce bias, BalancedRandomForestClassifier and EasyEnsembleClassifier, to predict credit risk.

 ## Results